pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "One should as a rule respect public opinion in so far as is necessary to avoid starvation and to keep  out of prison, but anything that goes beyond this is voluntary submission to an unnecessary tyranny,  and is likely to interfere with happiness in all kinds of ways."
 --Bertrand Russell

+"Dad bod is straight for bear."
+--Ryan Georgi

 <a class="anchor" id="S"></a>
 ### S